 We don't have a full spec sheet yet, but you can expect the company to make significant upgrades that follows the path of Samsung, Apple, OnePlus and more.

 You can expect an even bigger screen with no notch, or at least a tiny notch like the OnePlus 6T or Galaxy S10.
-Maybe we'll even have a cutout for the front camera or anything, like earlier leaks, but it'll still be a great phone.
+It won't have a cutout for the front camera or anything, like earlier leaks, but it'll still be a great phone.
 We'll get a new processor with improved performance and gaming, better battery life, Android Q, and two great rear cameras.
 Hey, maybe they'll have a popup camera like the OnePlus 7 Pro.

-If you aren't thrilled with the Pixel 3 XL design just know that something better is coming next year.
+If you aren't thrilled with the Pixel 3 XL design just know that something better is coming in a few months.
 There's no way things stay the same, especially with what we're seeing from the rest of the competition.
-The phone will be all screen in the front, and we have to assume it'll have at least 3-4 cameras.
+The phone will be almost all screen in the front, and we have to assume it'll have at least 3-4 cameras.

-And hey, maybe they'll return the headphone jack like we're seeing so far from the Pixel 3 Lite.
+And hey, maybe they'll return the headphone jack like we're seeing so far from the Pixel 3a.
 That's not all, so keep reading in our next slide for even more information.